CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 For further processing, the devices must send the scanned documents to other IT systems in the network.
 The following transmission and storage methods are usually supported:

 * File on network drives.
  The scanned documents are transferred directly to a file server via a network protocol.
 Usually NFS and SMB shares or transfer via FTP are supported.
 Basically, it must be ensured that the group of people who have access to the target directories with the scanned data is as small as possible.
-With increased protection requirements, it may be necessary for only the user who scanned the information to access the scan results.
+With increased protection, it may be necessary for only the user who scanned the information to access the scan results.
 Not all scanners make it possible to save the generated files in user-specific areas of the server.
 If only a general accessible directory can be selected, the documents must be deleted from these public directories as soon as possible.
 The users must be instructed accordingly.
 In addition, these directories should be automatically deleted once a day.
-The time must be announced to users and chosen so that no users work with the scanners at these times.
+The time must be announced to the users and should be chosen so that no users work with the scanners at these times.
 * Scan-to-Mail:
  When scanning, the user has the option of specifying an e-mail address or a user ID to which an e-mail address is assigned.
 The generated file is sent to this e-mail address via a pre-set SMTP server.
 Since this way confidential information could leave the network anonymously, care should be taken that no external e-mail addresses can be entered.
 It is better to configure the SMTP server so that the network-capable document scanners can not send e-mails to external e-mail addresses.
 * Scan to Print: